raspberrypi/style-guide/style-guide.md

 ## Capitalisation

 First word in chapter headings and titles take an initial capital, others lower case.
 (Sentence case.)

 In all text, try to avoid the use of a trademark whose initial letter is in lower case (iPad, element14) at the start of a sentence or title. *iPad sales soar* is only ever acceptable if typography means that there is insufficient space for *Sales of iPad soar*.

-## Abbreviations
+## Abbreviations and acronyms

 Spell out abbreviations in the first instance in a chapter section, followed by the abbreviation in parentheses.
 Thereafter use the abbreviation. *Raspberry Pi's brain is a system on a chip (SoC), made by stacking a memory chip on top of a processor chip.
 Using an SoC keeps the area of the Raspberry Pi board low.*

 Abbreviations should not be marked in this format: ***S**ystem **o**n a **C**hip*.

 See the word list below for correct abbreviations and their capitalisations when spelt out.
+Be aware that the fact that something is often acronymised does not imply that the thing itself takes capitals.
+So ASAP does not imply that As Soon As Possible is the correct capitalisation.
+(Although some acronyms when expanded do require capitalisation: NASA, ASCII etc. Check the word list or Google the organisation if you're not sure.)

 ## Numerals and numbers